Green Lease Leader Program Requirements

 Silver Level (Foundational)

-- Show compliance with both prerequisites and at least 5 credits in the criteria outlined in the Green Lease Leader Scorecards for Tenants [link to download] and Landlords [link to download].
+- Show compliance with both prerequisites and at least five credits in the criteria outlined in the Green Lease Leader reference guides for Landlords and Tenants.

 - Documentation may include: